6.451.1 Policies, Authorities, Categories, and Approvals

 • Executive and other high-level IRS officials

-5. Other persons and organizations not described in paragraphs IRM 6.451.1.4(1) through (4), including volunteers, employees of private contractors, and private organizations may not be granted awards under the authorities cited in paragraph IRM 6.451.1.1.2.
+7. Other persons and organizations not described in paragraphs (1) through (4) above, including volunteers, employees of private contractors, and private organizations may not be granted awards under the authorities cited in IRM 6.451.1.1.2, Authority.

 Funding Awards

-Performance Awards
+Performance Awards/Bonuses

-1. Performance awards may be granted only to individual employees either as monetary or Time-Off Awards (TOAs).
-(See IRM 6.451.1.12, Time-Off Awards, for provisions applicable to TOAs.)
-When granted, these awards must be based on an employee's performance as reflected in the employee’s most recent rating of record, provided that the rating is at the "Fully Successful" or "Met" level or above.
+1. Performance awards/bonuses may be granted only to individual employees either as monetary or Time-Off Awards (TOAs).
+Refer to IRM 6.451.1.12, Time-Off Awards (TOA) (General Provisions), for applicable TOA provisions.
+When granted, these awards must be based on an employee's performance as reflected in the employee’s rating of record for the FY for which awards are being processed, provided that the rating is at the Fully Successful or Met level or above.

-2. The employee’s officially approved rating of record provides sufficient basis and justification for granting a performance award.
-Programs for granting performance awards as designed and applied, must make meaningful distinctions based on levels of performance.
+2. The employee’s officially approved rating of record provides sufficient basis and justification for granting a performance award/bonus.
+Programs for granting performance awards/bonuses as designed and applied, must make meaningful distinctions based on levels of performance.
 This means that employees with higher ratings of record within the same awards grouping must receive larger performance awards than those with lower ratings of record.
 Under IRS policy, an employee who is granted a QSI is not eligible for a performance award for the same rating period.

 Note:

-Performance Award Monetary Limitation
+Performance Award/Bonus Monetary Limitation

-1. Title 5 of the United States Code section 4505a(a) (2), Performance-based cash awards states that a monetary performance award shall not be more than 10% of the employee's annual rate of basic pay, which must include: any applicable locality payment under 5 CFR 531, Subpart F; special rate supplement under 5 CFR 530, Subpart C (special salary rate schedules); or similar payment or supplement under other legal authority.
-For an employee receiving a retained rate under 5 CFR 536, Subpart C (or similar authority, such as 5 CFR 359.705), the rate of basic pay is the maximum payable rate for the employee's grade or level, rather than the retained rate.
+1. Title 5 of the USC section 4505a(a)(2), provides that a monetary performance award/bonus shall not be more than 10% of the employee’s annual rate of basic pay, which must include: any applicable locality payment under 5 CFR 531, Subpart F; special rate supplement under 5 CFR 530, Subpart C (special salary rate schedules); or similar payment or supplement under other legal authority.
+For an employee receiving a retained rate under 5 CFR 536, Subpart C (or similar authority, such as 5 CFR 359.705), the rate of basic pay is the maximum payable rate for the employee’s grade or level, rather than the retained rate.

-2. As an exception to the 10% limitation, a performance award of not more than 20% of the employee's annual rate of basic pay may be approved by the Commissioner of Internal Revenue (Commissioner) for exceptional performance.
-Requests for exception to the 10% limitation for NBU employees covered by this chapter (see IRM 6.451.1.4 (1)) who are not compensated under the IRS Payband System should be forwarded to the business unit awards coordinator, who will notify the Director, WBP Division.
+2. As an exception to the 10% limitation, a performance award/bonus of not more than 20% of the employee's annual rate of basic pay may be approved by the Commissioner of the Internal Revenue (Commissioner) for exceptional performance.
+Requests for exception to the 10% limitation for NBU employees covered by this chapter (refer to IRM 6.451.1.4, Coverage).
+Coverage should be forwarded to the business unit awards coordinator, through the Director, Policy division to the Deputy Commissioner for Operations Support for approval.

-Performance Award Eligibility for Separated Employees
+Performance Award/Bonus Eligibility for Separated Employees

 Performance Awards - Bargaining Unit (BU)